-The transformation pin indicates the point from which an object is scaled or sheared and around which an object is rotated.
+The transformation pin (shown in Figure 12-2) indicates the point from which an object is scaled or sheared and around which an object is rotated.
 It is a blue and white cross, larger than the caret.
 It can be dropped anywhere to affect a transform.